jeffreyperdue/ase-456-individual-project/presentations/sprint2_features_and_requirements.md

 - [x] Task completion status visible in CarePlan dashboard
 - [x] User display names shown for completed tasks

-#### **Feature 4: Lost & Found Mode**
+#### **Feature 4: Lost & Found Mode** ✅ **COMPLETED**
 **Epic**: Emergency Pet Management

 **User Stories:**
-- **US-009**: As a pet owner, I want to mark my pet as lost so that I can quickly share information with others
+- ✅ **US-009**: As a pet owner, I want to mark my pet as lost so that I can quickly share information with others
-- **US-010**: As a pet owner, I want to generate a lost pet poster automatically so that I can spread the word quickly
+- ✅ **US-010**: As a pet owner, I want to generate a lost pet poster automatically so that I can spread the word quickly
-- **US-011**: As a pet owner, I want to easily toggle my pet's lost status so that I can update their status
+- ✅ **US-011**: As a pet owner, I want to easily toggle my pet's lost status so that I can update their status

 **Acceptance Criteria:**
-- [ ] One-tap "Mark as Lost" functionality
+- [x] One-tap "Mark as Lost" functionality
-- [ ] Basic poster generation with pet photo and details
+- [x] Basic poster generation with pet photo and details
-- [ ] Easy "Found" toggle to end lost status
+- [x] Easy "Found" toggle to end lost status
-- [ ] Visual indicators for lost pets in pet list
+- [x] Visual indicators for lost pets in pet list
+- [x] Poster sharing functionality via native share dialog
+- [x] Firebase Storage integration for poster upload
+- [x] Real-time status updates via Firestore streams
+- [x] Firebase security rules (Firestore and Storage)

 ### **🥉 Priority 3: Basic Polish (Week 10)**